The House of the Dead III: Plot

-In 2019, 21 years after the events of the 1998 Curien Mansion incident, a zombie infestation has spread across the world, resulting in the collapse of mankind civilization and leaving the world in utter desolation.
+In 2019, 21 years after the events of the 1998 Curien Mansion incident, a zombie infestation has spread across the world, resulting in the collapse of civilization and leaving the world in utter desolation.
 A paramilitary force led by retired AMS agent Thomas Rogan head to a desert wasteland in an unnamed U.S. state on a mission to infiltrate the EFI Research Facility, once owned by Dr. Curien, and investigate its connection to the current state of the world.
-During the course of the mission, all members of Rogan's team are killed except for his second-in-command, Captain Dan Taylor.
-Proceeding with the mission, the two agents find the source they sought in a giant laboratory, but are attacked by Death, a gigantic mutant protecting the facility, who kills Taylor.
+During the course of the raid, all members of Rogan's team are killed except for his second-in-command, Captain Dan Taylor; both agents continued with the mission and reach a giant laboratory, where they find the source, but are attacked by the Death, a gigantic zombie security guard protecting the facility, who kills Taylor.
 Injured from the encounter, Rogan is assisted by an unknown individual before all communication with him is lost.

-Two weeks later, on October 31, Rogan's daughter, Lisa, and his former partner agent "G" travel to the facility to rescue him.
-While navigating through the facility, they fend off against hordes of undead creatures, before they encounter Death, whom they fight twice.
-Later, they fight a deformed mutant sloth named The Fool, and a mutated tendril-covered plant named The Sun.
+Two weeks later, on October 31, Rogan's daughter, Lisa, and his former partner, Agent "G", travel to the facility to rescue him.
+While navigating through the facility, they fend off against hordes of undead creatures before they encounter Death, whom they fight twice.
+Later, they fight a deformed mutant sloth named the Fool while locked in a cage, where it was feeding on the bodies of dead scientists, and a mutated tendril-covered plant named the Sun.
 Along the way, Lisa muses to "G" how she has to live in the shadows of her well-known father and that she is often the subject of his comparison.